How to Make Hot Sauce

 Notes

-• If you choose to use cheesecloth during fermentation, you’ll need to use some sort of weight to keep the peppers submerged under the brine to prevent mold growth.
-You can purchase specialty weights to do this, or fill a zip-top sandwich bag with water and submerge it in the top of the jar.
+• If you choose to use cheesecloth during fermentation, you'll need to use some sort of weight to keep the peppers submerged under the brine to prevent mold growth.
+You can purchase fermentation weights to do this, or fill a zip-top sandwich bag with water and submerge it in the top of the jar.

 • The hot sauce will thicken considerably in the fridge, so keep that in mind as you decide on the consistency while blending.